Akamas (film): Summary of plot

 The film takes place between the 1950s and 1970s.
 Turkish Cypriot Omer and Greek Cypriot Rhodou grow up together in Akamas.
 Rhodou initially falls in love with a Greek fighter but when he is killed she turns to Omer.
 Omer becomes an active member of EOKA.
 In spite of protests from her parents she decides to marry him.
 Omer and Rhodou escape from their families and friends and attempt a new life together, but this is Cyprus and a marriage between a Muslim man and a Christian woman is not something that local people are prepared to accept.

 Production

 Inspirations

-Although the main plot is archetypal, the subplot draws from the directors own life.
+Although the main plot is archetypal, the subplot draws from the director's own life.
 Panicos' parents owned a coffee shop in Kythrea where he would hear many stories.

 Location

 Most of the film was filmed in the Akamas area.

 Akamas has many scenic views allowing for superb cinematography.

 Akamas is a symbol for the film; it is a peninsula.